adrulpz/digital-garden-jekyll-template/_notes/MeshFEM.md

 ## 3. Sheet Meshing and Region Mapping

 The meshing routine `sheet_meshing.forward_design_mesh()` is the central function that converts the input curves into a simulation-ready mesh.
-It internally builds a signed distance field, resolves connectivity, and tags mesh triangles as belonging to inflatable (tube), fused (wall), or excluded (hole) regions.
+It internally builds a signed distance field, resolves connectivity, and tags mesh triangles as belonging to inflatable areas, fused walls, or hole (excluded) regions.

-A critical design feature is the treatment of **fused seams** as regions with zero inflation gap—these are not physically modeled as inflated, and act as internal constraints or stiffeners.
+A critical modelling feature is the treatment of **fused points** as locations with zero vertical displacement during inflation — effectively constraining those areas and preventing them from expanding like the surrounding membrane.

 ## 4. Physical Simulation Model